Parents - Amara

 Learn More

-The Washington State Parent Ally Committee (WSPAC) is a group of parent allies who have successfully gone through the child welfare system and work together to make things better for families.
+The Washington State Parent Ally Committee (WSPAC) is a group of parent allies who have successfully gone through the child welfare system.
+They work together to improve the child welfare system.
 WSPAC fights to keep families together through public policy and leading trainings at organizations across the state.